About Biomedical Equipment Technology

 How much does a Medical Assistant make?

 Medical assistants complete administrative and clinical tasks in the offices of physicians, hospitals, and other healthcare facilities.
-According to the Bureau of Labor Statistics Medical Assistants have a median salary of $32,850 a year.
+According to the Bureau of Labor Statistics medical assistants have a mean salary of $34,540 a year.

 About Building Maintenance and Repair